Snapchat Ads for Beginners

 So, the numbers are pretty clear – depending on your target audience, Snapchat ads can be worth it.

 Now that we've established that Snapchat ads can be valuable, we'll show the different types of Snapchat ads available.
-We'll also demonstrate how to get started with building ads that can boost your bottom line.
+We'll also demonstrate how to get started with building ads that can boost your bottom line and start using Snapchat reporting tool.

 Similar to most other social platforms, Snapchat has several types of ad formats to offer for marketers.
 The category you should choose depends on your budget and aims.